ortolanrj/StockQuoteAlert/README.md

 The use of Dependency Injection improved the quality of the code and made it easier to modify by being more loosely coupled.
 I can add a new service or replace a service that is already being used with much more flexibility.

-I used Serilog to add some loggings in the 'logs' directory to help debug API errors, also to track the requests and email sendings.
+I used Serilog to add some loggings in the 'logs' directory to help debug API and SMTP errors, also to track the requests and email sendings.

-To get the price of the stocks I used the trial version of [brapi.dev](https://brapi.dev) and for the SMTP provider I used the SMTP Email Testing Inbox of [mailtrap.io](https://mailtrap.io).
+To get the price of the stocks I used the trial version of [brapi.dev](https://brapi.dev) and for the SMTP provider I used the SMTP Email Testing Inbox of [mailtrap.io](https://mailtrap.io). **OBS.:** The Brapi API updates stock prices from 30 to 30 minutes so I used this interval to check stock prices as well.

 ## How to run this project

 1. Download the `release.zip` in the Releases section, and extract it.
 You can as well just `git clone` the project.
 	- OBS.: If you choose to git clone the project, just open it in some .NET IDE and build the project
-2. In the zip file as well as in the project itself, you will have an `appsettings.user.json` file you will need to configure.
+2. In the zip file as well as in the project itself, you will have an `appsettings.user.json` file that you will need to edit:
     - 2.1.
 Brapi API Key - [brapi.dev](https://brapi.dev)
     - 2.2.
 Email Sender (Name and Email Address) - Who sends the email
     - 2.3.
 Email Receiver (Name and Email Address) - Who will receive the email